 By avoiding over-dramatization and historical reconstruction, the film leaves it to the characters to tell us about their past, but mainly about their present.
 The challenge with this film is above all to discover how the absence of images influences the experience of war and how blindness changes the way these characters perceive and tell their stories.
-The film opts for an intimate and sometimes poetic angle that emanates from the words of Anja, Rodion, Nebojša, Aasha and Mr. Watanabe.
+The film opts for an intimate and sometimes poetic angle that emanates from the words of Anja, Rodion, Nebojša, Steven and Mr. Watanabe.
 The diversity of the situations influence the choice of regions and characters.
 They are all located in areas where important conflicts have been raging in the past or are still ongoing today.
-The approach of The Eyes Don't See proposes to revisit them with a new perspective, necessary for understanding our world today.
+The approach of Les yeux ne font pas le regard proposes to revisit them with a new perspective, necessary for understanding our world today.